pothosware/PothosNumPy/README.md

 # NumPy Pothos Blocks

-This toolkit adds 100+ Pothos blocks that wrap the majority of NumPy's API, as well as providing interfaces to NumPy's numeric info classes, accessible outside Pothos flowgraphs.
+This toolkit adds 100+ Pothos blocks that wrap the majority of NumPy's API, as well as providing interfaces to NumPy's numeric info classes.

 ## Documentation